We never have enough time for testing, so let’s just write the test first.

 - Written in the language of the business

-- Developed in a conversation between the developers, testers, and the Product Owner
+- Developed in a conversation between developers, testers and the Product Owner

-- Black-box tests that verify only the outputs of the system and meet conditions of satisfaction, without concern for how the result is achieved
+- Black-box tested to verify only the outputs of the system and meet conditions of satisfaction, without concern for how the result is achieved

-- Implemented during the course of the iteration in which the story is implemented
+- Run during the course of the iteration in which the story is implemented

-Although everyone can write tests, the Product Owner, as business owner/Customer proxy, is generally responsible for the efficacy of the tests.
-If a story does not pass its test, the teams get no credit for that story and it is carried over into the next iteration, when the code and/or the test are reworked until the story passes the test.
+Although everyone can write tests, the Product Owner as business owner/Customer proxy is generally responsible for the efficacy of the tests.
+If a story does not pass its test, the teams get no credit for that story and it’s carried over into the next iteration, when the code and/or the test are reworked until the story passes.

-Features, capabilities, and stories cannot be considered done until they pass one or more acceptance tests.
+Until they pass one or more acceptance tests, features, capabilities, and stories cannot be considered done.
 Stories realize the intended features and capabilities.
-There can be more than one test associated with a particular feature, capability, or story.
+And there can be more than one test associated with a particular feature, capability, or story.

 Automating Acceptance Testing

 Because acceptance tests run at a level above the code, there are a variety of approaches to executing them, including handling them as manual tests.
-However, manual tests pile up very quickly (“the faster you go, the faster they grow, the slower you go”), and eventually, the number of manual tests required to run a regression slows down the team and introduces major delays in value delivery.
+However, manual tests pile up very quickly (“the faster you go, the faster they grow, the slower you go.”)
+Eventually, the number of manual tests required to run a regression slows down the team and causes delays in value delivery.

-To avoid this, teams know that they have to automate most of their acceptance tests.
-They use a variety of tools to do so, including the target programming language (Perl, Groovy, Java) or natural language as supported by specific testing frameworks, such as Robot Framework or Cucumber; or perhaps they use table formats as supported by the Framework for Integrated Testing (FIT).
-The preferred approach is to take a high level of abstraction that works directly against the business logic of the application, thereby preventing encumbrance by the presentation layer or other implementation details.
+Teams know that to avoid this they have to automate most of their acceptance tests by using a variety of tools.
+This includes the target programming language (Perl, Groovy, Java) or natural language as supported by specific testing frameworks, such as Robot Framework or Cucumber.
+Or perhaps they use table formats as supported by the Framework for Integrated Testing (FIT).
+The preferred approach is to take a high level of abstraction that works against the business logic of the application.
+This prevents the presentation layer or other implementation details from hampering the test.

 Acceptance Test Template/Checklist

 An ATDD checklist can help the team consider a simple list of things to do, review, and discuss each time a new story appears.
-ASR provides an example of such a story acceptance-testing checklist.
+Agile Software Requirements provides an example of a story acceptance-testing checklist.